-Having the freedom and the flexibility to be able to do our own thing and travel and show them much more than what they learn at school.
+Having the freedom and flexibility to do our own thing and travel and show them much more than what they learn at school.

-There is only so much you can learn in a classroom, and we just see them totally blossom when we pull them out of school, and we travel around, and we go to these different countries, they’re just like little sponges, they soak it up.
+There is only so much you can learn in a classroom.
+We see them totally blossom when we pull them out of school, and we travel around, and we go to these different countries, they’re just like little sponges, they soak it up.

 Elly McGuinness – Parenting Passports and Profits